Interact with the network

 Applications interact with the network through the API.
 For convenience, applications may use wrappers such as @liskHQ/lisk-api-client.

 LSK Token Holders mostly interact with the network through Graphical User Interfaces such as wallet applications such as Lisk Desktop or Lisk Mobile.

 The following tools are suited for network interaction with both the Lisk Mainnet and Testnet.

 In addition, they can also be used to interact with other blockchain applications that have been developed using the Lisk SDK.
 However, in this case it may be necesssary to customize the tools in order to function correctly with these other applications.

 It is possible to choose up to 5 different methods to interact with an existing network, based on the most convenient and appropriate requirements as described below:

 On the Packages page of Lisk Elements, all available libraries are listed and documented.

 Lisk Hub is the Graphical User Interface (GUI) to interact with the network.

-It consists of wallet functionalities like sending transactions and viewing account history, as well as more extended features like delegate voting or registering as a delegate.
+This consists of wallet functionalities, such as sending transactions and viewing account history, including more extended features such as delegate voting or registering as a delegate.